 A more recent study of iloprost in systemic sclerosis patients, conducted in Italy, found that long-term treatment (iloprost given intravenously about one week of each month for seven years) may stabilize and improve heart and lung function.
 Findings also showed that treatment improved the modified Rodnan skin score (a measure of sclerosis in the skin), and led to the healing of digital ulcers and prevented new ones from forming.
 These results were published online in October 2016 in the scientific journal Rheumatology International journal.

 The effectiveness of long-term iloprost in treating digital ulcers in systemic scleroderma patients was reported in a study published in the Clinical and Experimental Rheumatology journal.
 Data showed that of the 31 of 50 patients with digital ulcers at the beginning of the trial, ulcers resolved in 22 (71 percent) patients during follow-up, suggesting that iloprost can be effective with long-term use to heal and prevent digital ulcers in systemic scleroderma patients.

-The most common side effects experienced by patients taking iloprost are back pain, dizziness, flushing, headache, increased cough, jaw tightness, light-headedness, muscle cramps, nausea, tongue pain, sleeping disorders, vomiting, and weakness.1
+The most common side effects of Ventavis use include back pain, dizziness, flushing, headache, cough, jaw tightness, muscle cramps, nausea, sleeping disorders, and weakness.

 Scleroderma News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.